tillbiskup/fitpy/docs/usecases.rst

 As the results of a fit are not contained in the original experimental dataset, but rather in a calculated dataset that is returned by the fitting step, the reports need probably access to both, the original dataset and the fitted model residing in the calculated dataset.
 One could try to overcome this problem by providing the original data in some way in the calculated dataset that results from the fitting process.

 Shall reports automatically generate certain figures if these are not provided?
 May be sensible, but would include functionality from plotters in reports.
+An alternative would be to provide recipe templates for specifying the plots that can be adapted by the user upon need.

 Pipelines